 - Sections and Paragraphs.
-The most important info is normally located at the beginning or at the end of a paragraph or a paragraph. - Typographical signals.
-You can indicate important information by playing with fonts, line spacing and white space. - Key and signalwords.
-These indicate the content and structure of your text respectively. - Introductions and (preliminary) conclusions are usually written as separate paragraphs.
+The most important info is normally located at the beginning or at the end of a paragraph or a paragraph. - > Typographical signals.
+You can indicate important information by playing with fonts, line spacing and white space. - ➤ Key words indicate the content of a text, words sufficient to evoke a lot of thoughts about the content of a text (for example, in a text about nitrogen and diesel fuel, words such as catalyst, environmental gain and CO2 emissions are keywords) - Signalwords indicate the structure of a text -such as contrasts (but, nevertheless, nevertheless, on the one hand, on the other...), a chronology (first, later, afterwards...), a summary (also, moreover...) and the degree of something (very, mostly, mainly...) or refer to part of the text (for example, in summary, in short...) - > Introductions and (preliminary) conclusions are usually written as separate paragraphs.
 Provide new paragraphs for new topics, for examples or contrasts.